ShipStream/fedex-rest-php-sdk/README.md

 * `childSecret`: The corresponding secret key for the child client ID, if one is provided.
 Optional.
 * `proprietaryChild`: Specifies if the child credentials (if any) are for a proprietary parent/child relationship.
 Default `false`.
 * `tokenCache`: An implementation of the [`TokenCache`](https://github.com/ShipStream/fedex-rest-php-sdk/blob/main/src/Contracts/TokenCache.php) interface.
 This is used to cache access tokens, so that a new one isn't retrieved on every request.
 Defaults to the [`MemoryCache`](https://github.com/ShipStream/fedex-rest-php-sdk/blob/main/src/Auth/MemoryCache.php) implementation.
+* `transactionIdGenerator`: A closure that takes a `PendingRequest` and returns a `string`, which will be used to inject `x-customer-transaction-id` header values into requests.
+Optional.

 ## Saloon features